An MGA Restoration

 [mga_zinc]

-After cleaning the bare metal with a PPG cleaner, I added a coating of Zinc Chromate pre-wash etch primer, also known as Navy Formula 17.
-This is the same etch primer that was formulated by the U.S. Military many years ago for use on steel or aluminum, and is especially important to use when two dissimilar metals like steel and aluminum are mated together causing a galvanic reaction.
-This product is also used on the LTV Hummer that is produced locally.
-The zinc chromate pre-wash etches to the metal and creates an excellent surface for paint.
-It has a high zinc content and protects against corrosion very much like galvanizing.
 Next I sprayed the parts with PPG DP50 epoxy primer, and then painted the back sides of the wings and underside of the body tub with PPG DAR polyurethane paint.
-I did not paint the outer body areas yet because they require more scrutiny for a near perfect finish.
-I chose polyurethane paint because it is user friendly and provides a very nice finish and is very durable, which is very important for this car because it will be driven regularly.
+I did not paint the outer body areas yet because they require more work for a good finish.
+I chose polyurethane paint because it is user friendly, provides a very nice finish, and is what I feel looks a lot like the original finish.
+It is also very durable, which is very important for this car because it will be driven regularly.
 Since I was not concerned with a perfect finish on the hidden areas, I painted directly over the epoxy primer.
 Next I primed the rest of the surfaces with PPG K36 acrylic urethane primer surfacer.
-The K36 primer sprays on thick and helps fill small dings and scratches that are common on a 40 year old car.
+The K36 primer sprays on thick and helps fill small dings and scratches that are common on an old car.
 It also wet sands very nicely.

-After all the priming was finished, I wet sanded the parts and body tub exterior with 3M 280 grit wet/dry sandpaper, using a half sheet block sander that I purchased from the Eastwood Company.
+After all the priming was done, I wet sanded the parts and body tub exterior with 3M 280 grit wet/dry sandpaper, using a half sheet block sander that I purchased from the Eastwood Company.
 I used this half sheet block sander for the larger surfaces and a smaller block sander for the smaller surfaces.
-I prefer the larger half sheet sander for larger surface areas over the smaller block sanders because, due to its larger size, it will sand over small dents, ripples and voids, instead of following the imperfections, making them easier to identify and correct.
+I prefer the larger half sheet sander for larger surface areas over the smaller block sanders because due to its larger size, it will sand over small dents, ripples and voids, instead of following the imperfections making them easier to identify and correct.
 I always sand in a straight line, not in a circular pattern.
 According to one of the books I read, it recommended sanding in an X pattern, sanding straight in one direction for a while, then crossing in the other direction.
-This seemed to work very well for me.
+This method seemed to work well for me.

 [masked]

-Once the paint was filtered and properly mixed with the reducer and hardener, I was ready to spray.
-Since I was a little bit behind the times, I was using a regular Binks 2001 spray gun, not an HVLP system.
-First I sprayed a tack coat, which is a very light spray that helps the first wet coat adhere to better and supposedly prevents sagging.
-Once the tack coat had dried sufficiently (I could touch the surface with a vinyl glove and the paint would not pull away), I sprayed my first wet coat, following the procedures that I had learned from reading numerous books on the subject.
-Once the first wet coat had dried using the same vinyl glove procedure, I sprayed a second wet coat, then cleaned everything up and went in the house while the paint dried, being sure not to let anyone open any doors that might allow a draft that would cause dust particles to get onto the paint surface.
+First I sprayed a tack coat.
+This is a very light initial spray on the surface that, once tacky, helps the first full wet coat adhere better without sagging.
+Once the tack coat has dried sufficiently (I test this by touching the paint in an out of the way area with a vinyl glove.
+If the paint is tacky and does not pull away in a string, it is ready for the next coat), I sprayed my first full wet coat, following the procedures that I had learned from reading numerous books on the subject.
+Back and forth evenly, overlapping slightly, in a mechanical-like motion.
+Once the first wet coat had dried using the same vinyl glove procedure, I sprayed a second full wet coat, then cleaned everything up and went in the house while the paint dried, being sure not to let anyone open any doors to the garage that might allow a draft that would cause dust particles to get onto the paint surface.

 After about 60 minutes, the paint had cured to the point where dust was supposedly no longer a problem.
 This is called the "dust free" time.
-This means the dust will no longer stick to the surface, but since the paint was still soft, I continued to leave the work undisturbed.
-The next morning, I stepped out in the garage and feasted my eye's on a beautiful shiney paint job.
-I was extatic to say the least.
-Words cannot explain the feelings one has while looking at all the shiney, freshly painted parts after all the hard work that has been performed.
-Extremely satisfying!
-I used these very same basic proceures for the rest of the parts to be painted.
+This means that dust will no longer stick to the surface, but since the paint was still soft, I continued to leave the work undisturbed.

 [fresh_paint]